 Get great views at the Barrage Vauban

-In more peaceful times (like now), it serves as a viewing deck where you can see how the channels converge.
+Now, it serves as a viewing deck where you can see how the channels converge.

 Walk around Petite France